Defluencer/dit/linked-data/README.md

 }
 ```
 ## Comments
-A map of a user comments keyed by content.
+A map of links to a user's comments keyed by content.

 ### IPLD Schemas
 - Comments: Map,